ridoluc/ridoluc.github.io/_posts/2020-03-23-programming_attiny10.markdown

 You can also skip this part and get the HEX file compiled by Platformio ready to be uploaded in the next step (but once you have Platformio in place then you can just upload it from there!)

 ### 3. Upload the code
 The last step is to upload the code and the way we are going to use avrdude and the programmer USBASP.
+As described above, the USBASP has to have an up-to-date firmware and you need to provide 5V to program the flash memory.
 Again you can find avrdude on the web or find it in the Arduino folder.
 The avrdude executable will be at the following location:
 ```
 "ARDUINO FOLDER"/Java/hardware/tools/avr/bin/